5.9. Hard decays¶

 If Spin_Basis: ComixDefault

-is selected the COMIX default reference vector
+is selected, the COMIX default reference vector

 specified by COMIX_DEFAULT_GAUGE